 An example of trauma may be from using a cotton bud to remove wax or from a head injury.

 If you suspect ear trauma it is important you seek an immediate medical opinion.

 If you get ear ache as a result of an issue in another part of the body, this is called referred pain.

-An exampled of referred pain is from tooth ache.
-An abcess or sensitive tooth can result in referred pain to the ear and sometimes even Tinnitus.
+An example of referred pain is from tooth ache.
+An abcess or sensitive tooth can result in ear ache and sometimes even Tinnitus.